Causal-Invariant Cross-Domain Out-of-Distribution Recommendation: Experiments and Analysis

 \subsection{Performance Comparison (for RQ1)}

-Table \ref{baseline_comparison} presents the performance evaluation of CICDOR\footnote{Due to page constraints, we only report results with embedding dimension $k=64$, though CICDOR consistently outperforms baseline models across other embedding dimensions as well.} against various baseline models across two datasets under different OOD settings, using HR@10 and NDCG@10 as metrics.
+To evaluate OOD robustness, Table \ref{IID_comparison} compares CICDOR against baseline models across two datasets under both IID and the challenging low-degree user settings (OOD \#1), using HR@10 and NDCG@10 as metrics.
+Moreover, Table \ref{baseline_comparison} presents the performance evaluation of CICDOR\footnote{Due to page constraints, we only report results with embedding dimension $k=64$, though CICDOR consistently outperforms baseline models across other embedding dimensions as well.} against various baseline models across two datasets under the other two OOD settings, i.e., the high-degree user setting (OOD \#2) and the region shift setting (OOD \#3).
 It should be noted that while Single-target CDR models are trained on both domains, we only report their performance in the target domain, as these models are specifically designed to improve recommendation performance in the target domain.
-From Table \ref{baseline_comparison}, we can observe that:
+From Table \ref{IID_comparison} and Table \ref{baseline_comparison}, we can observe that:

+\begin{itemize}[leftmargin=*] \item [(1)] Table \ref{IID_comparison} reveals that almost all baseline methods experience noticeable performance degradation when moving from IID to OOD settings (OOD \#1), indicating their sensitivity to distribution shifts.
+This effect is particularly pronounced for methods such as CUT \cite{li2024aiming}, which achieve strong performance under IID settings but suffer substantial declines under OOD settings.
+On average, baseline methods exhibit performance drops of 13.94\% in HR@10 and 17.34\% in NDCG@10.
+In contrast, CICDOR demonstrates the smallest average degradation, with decreases of only 5.70\% in HR@10 and 8.49\% in NDCG@10, highlighting its superior robustness under OOD settings\footnote{CICDOR's superior robustness is also observed across other OOD settings (OOD \#2 and OOD \#3).} in CDR.

-\begin{itemize}[leftmargin=*] \item[(1)] Our CICDOR demonstrates superior performance compared to Disentanglement-based OOD Recommendation baselines across various OOD settings, achieving average improvements of 18.62\% and 23.32\% w.r.t.
+\item[(2)] Our CICDOR demonstrates superior performance compared to Disentanglement-based OOD Recommendation baselines across various OOD settings, achieving average improvements of 18.89\% and 23.62\% w.r.t.
 HR@10 and NDCG@10, respectively.
 While DICE \cite{zheng2021disentangling} and DCCL \cite{zhao2023disentangled} employ factor disentanglement techniques, they are limited to handling only specific types of distribution shifts.
 In contrast, our CICDOR can effectively capture the invariant causal structure underlying user preferences.
 This enables us to infer causal-invariant user preferences for OOD recommendation, resulting in better performance across various types of distribution shifts;